bhatti/api-mock-service/README.md

 	-H "Authorization: Bearer sk_test_***" http://localhost:8080/_proxy
 ```

 In above example, the curl command is passing the URL of real service as an HTTP header ``X-Mock-Url``.
-In addition, you can pass other authorization headers as needed.
+In addition, you can pass
+other authorization headers as needed.

+## Viewing the Recorded Mock Scenario
 The API mock-service will store the request/response in a YAML file under a data directory that you can specify.
 For example, you may see a file under:

 ```bash
 default_mocks_data/v1/customers/cus_***/cash_balance/GET/recorded-scenario-***.scr